NuuJK/gorilix/README.md

 - **Fault tolerance** - Build systems that automatically recover from failures with adjustable policies.
 - **Circuit breakers** - Prevent cascading failures in distributed environments by automatically halting malfunctioning components.
 - **Backoff strategies** - Control how retries happen in case of failures with linear, exponential, or jittered backoff strategies.
+- **Cluster support** - Build distributed systems across multiple nodes using the gossip protocol for automatic cluster membership and management.
+- **Efficient message serialization** - Protocol Buffers support for efficient and type-safe message serialization in distributed environments.

 ## Installation